 If you break local laws in Panama, your U.S. passport won’t help you avoid arrest or prosecution, and the embassy cannot get you out of jail or prison.
+Keep in mind, if you are arrested you must be sentenced before you can be repatriated to the United States.
 It’s very important to know what’s legal and what’s not where you are going.

 Persons violating Panamanian laws, even unknowingly, may be expelled, arrested, or imprisoned.
 Penalties for possessing, using, or trafficking in illegal drugs in Panama are severe, and convicted offenders can expect long jail sentences and heavy fines.

 If you are arrested in Panama, authorities of Panama are required to alert the U.S. Embassy of your arrest.
 If you are concerned the Department of State may not be aware of your situation, you should request that the police notify the U.S. Embassy of your arrest.